Jump to:

 • SOMA – Best for gamers seeking psychological horror and existential storytelling without cheap jump scares.

-These five games capture the very core of Lovecraftian horror: the fragility of sanity, the lure of forbidden knowledge, and the terror of the unknown.
+These five games capture the very core of Lovecraftian horror: the fragility of sanity, forbidden knowledge gameplay that punishes curiosity, and the terror of the unknown.
 No matter your playstyle, each one offers a gateway into cosmic dread that will linger long after the credits roll.

 FAQs